Mastering Lighting in Furniture CGI Visuals

 |---|---|

-| Utilise high-resolution textures | Select and apply textures that accurately capture the details of different materials, ensuring a realistic representation of surfaces and their interaction with light. |
+| Utilise high-resolution textures | Select textures that accurately capture the details of different materials. |

-| Understand material-light interaction | Have a deep understanding of how different materials reflect, refract, and absorb light, allowing for accurate lighting placement and simulation. |
+| Understand material-light interaction | Know how different materials reflect, refract, and absorb light. |

-| Choose advanced rendering software | Opt for 3D exterior rendering software that offers realistic lighting systems and global illumination, enabling the creation of visually stunning and true-to-life CGI visuals. |
+| Choose advanced rendering software | Opt for software with realistic lighting systems and global illumination. |

-| Seek inspiration from real-life designs | Study and analyse real-life architectural designs and photography to gain insights into lighting techniques and compositions that enhance realism in CGI renderings. |
+| Seek inspiration from real-life designs | Study architectural designs and photography. |

-| Implement good modelling practices | Employ proper modelling techniques, ensuring accurate geometry and proportions, which contribute to the overall realism of furniture CGI visuals. |
+| Implement good modelling practices | Employ proper modelling techniques with accurate geometry and proportions. |

-| Use lens effects carefully | Apply lens effects sparingly and judiciously, considering their impact on the final image and striving for a balanced and natural look. |
+| Use lens effects carefully | Apply lens effects sparingly. |

 Conclusion